user00000001/Tesra/docs/specifications/sigsvr.md

 {
     "gas_price":XXX,  //gasprice
     "gas_limit":XXX,  //gaslimit
-    "asset":"ont",    //asset: ont or ong
+    "asset":"tst",    //asset: tst or ong
     "from":"XXX",     //Payment account
     "to":"XXX",       //Receipt address
     "payer":"XXX",    //The fee payer's account address
     "amount":XXX      //transfer amount.
-Note that since the precision of ong is 9, it is necessary to multiply the actual transfer amount by 1000000000 when making ong transfer.
+Note that since the precision of tsg is 9, it is necessary to multiply the actual transfer amount by 1000000000 when making tsg transfer.
 }
 ```